 Nine handmade copies of two different stories float out there in the world.
 I haven’t heard if any have been found or read.
 That doesn’t surprise me; it’s what I was expecting but not what I was hoping.

 I went to the diner on Thursday morning and felt the stomach-drop of embarrassment when I saw that the copy I’d left the week before was still there.
 It had been moved, placed into the molded-plastic pamphlet holder, but not taken.
 Why did that make me feel so disappointed and so full of embarrassment?

-I also might be more of a perfectionist than I like to admit, which, if you’re trying and not being perfect, (which – isn’t that all of us?) than that feels pretty uncomfortable and embarrassing.
-So I guess that means that with perfectionist tendencies, trying always involves what feels like failure.
+I also might be more of a perfectionist than I like to admit.
+If you’re trying and not being perfect, (which – isn’t that all of us?) then that feels pretty uncomfortable and embarrassing.
+With perfectionist tendencies, trying always involves what feels like failure.
 That’s just the way it goes.
 It takes a lot of emotional and psychological energy to understand and counteract my inner nature.
-Those shoulder-demons of self-doubt and disappointment weight a lot.
+Those shoulder-demons of self-doubt and disappointment weigh a lot.

 This week it’s taking more energy than I feel I have to keep trying.
 Not just with this weird little project, but with anything expressive – my ‘cello practice, a demanding overhaul of a short story, or just believing I have the ability to say anything worth listening to.
 There are so many amazing voices already out there doing work that is so far beyond anything I could ever do, why do I even bother to try?

 Most weeks the only logical answer to that question is: You’re right; stop trying.
 That’s when I have to throw myself a pizza/red wine pity party and keep trying anyway.
 There have been many things I’ve tried and quit; writing has never been one of them.
 No matter how low I might get about it, the stories always find me again and I can’t help but try to tell them.